Student mentoring brings together students to share their knowledge and experience in order to help each other progress.

 Q. Where can I find out more?

-A. Please contact the mentor co-ordinator to find out more about the role.
+A. Please email the mentor co-ordinator to find out more about the role.
 We are happy to talk to you about the role without obligation.

-If you are interested in becoming a student mentor, use this application form and we will get back to you as soon as possible.
+If you are interested in becoming a student mentor, apply to become a mentor and we will get back to you as soon as possible.

 General enquiries are welcome.
-If you would an informal chat about mentoring please contact Student Engagement in the first instance.
+If you would an informal chat about mentoring please email firstname.lastname@example.org in the first instance.
 You may also apply by email, supplying the information requested on the form.

 All feedback will be treated as confidential and handled by the Mentor Co-ordinator.
 Thank you.